 The song “Low” is an astounding representation of what is going on in my brain on an emotional level.
 I wrote it after getting a tour of these underground tunnels in Las Vegas where artists, poets and homeless people live and work.
 But the song is really more metaphorical: I tend to almost drown people I care about with love and I won’t let them go through a hard time alone.

-It was definitely singing ‘Gimme Shelter’ on stage with the Rolling Stones this year—there’s no way I’m going to beat that.
+It was definitely singing ‘Gimme Shelter’ on stage with the Rolling Stones—there’s no way I’m going to beat that.
 There was such a synergy that night.
 It felt like all the pieces were coming together at once, right down to the fact that I was wearing a silver dress and Mick was wearing a silver jacket—we hadn’t planned that.
 This Vegas mafioso fashion designer had made me that dress—the same one who gave me a tour of the underground tunnels.
 It was a really cosmic way to see all my passions and parts of my life come together, kind of like in a movie.

 You love good food, you’re friends with chefs such as Mario Batali.
 So when you are in the Valley, where do you hang out and where do you like to eat?